Dear Daniel Andrews,

 Depression is taking more lives than covid19

 Are you listening to my plea?
-Are you listening to us?
-Did you hear us when we say people are dying from the decline in mental health?
-Do you hear us when we say that people are dying from the financial stress that they are under?
+Do you hear me when I say people are dying from the decline in mental health and undiagnosed health conditions?

-If we’re going to practice true compassion, we also need to be aware of the pain, fear, and instability of this country right now, so I just want to make you aware of the real struggles that our community are facing.
+If we’re going to practice true compassion, we also need to be aware of the pain, fear, and instability of this state right now, so I just want to make you aware of the real struggles that our community is facing because it is clear that you either don’t understand or you care about the depths of your choices.

 How are people expected to receive support when hotlines are engaged, when food drives are so overwhelmed that they are knocking people back from receiving the support that they so desperately need.
-(I know this to be true because I have provided for many people who have been knocked back from essential government services)
+(I know this to be true because I have been out providing for many people who have been knocked back from relief and support services)

 Whilst your business has surely increased, ours has declined.
 Something to remember is that our normal day to day busyness keeps us, well….busy.
 Our day to day lives can be an unintentional distraction for many.
 The busyness of our lives has pushed aside many of our deepest feelings and kept our emotions at bay.
 Then all of a sudden isolation is a must and the busyness of our daily lives has been stripped away from us.
 This can be a traumatic and very confronting experience for some.
 Taking away daily distractions is an effective way to bring all emotions to the surface – resulting in anxiety and mental health struggles.

-- Some of us have lost jobs or are struggling financially due to these restrictions – resulting in anxiety and mental health struggles.
+- Some of us have lost jobs or are struggling financially due to your restrictions.
+Yet we still have to pay for school fees and car registration ect; – resulting in anxiety and mental health struggles.

-- Some of us are managing mental/physical illness and are no longer able to access the resources and tools that were usually implemented and used to guide us – resulting in anxiety and mental health struggles.
+- Like myself, some of us are managing physical illness / mental illness and are no longer able to access the resources and tools that were usually implemented and used to guide us – resulting in anxiety and mental health struggles.

 - Some of us are children living in abusive homes, or with caregivers that we don’t have a positive relationship with.
 Children who won’t use their voice or ask for help, but would rather receive support when with friends and teachers until now – resulting in anxiety and mental health struggles.